open-edge-platform/infra-onboarding/README.md

 ## Develop

-To develop one of the services please follow it's specific guide present in the README.md of its specific folder.
+To develop one of the services, please follow its guide in README.md located in its respective folder.

 ## Contribute